acoustic-content-samples/wchtools-cli/README.md

     wchtools list --server --write-manifest <manifest>

+To generate a new manifest of web artifacts under a specific folder path, use the --path argument with the web assets path (eg, for /myNavWidget):

+    wchtools list -w --server --write-manifest <manifest> --path /myNavWidget

 To push the modified contents of your local working directory to your tenant and generate a manifest that includes only the artifacts that were pushed, use:

     wchtools push --write-manifest <manifest>